mlabs-haskell/cardano-open-oracle-protocol/README.md

 #### 4. Initializing the Protocol

 We're ready now to perform the [COOP Plutus protocol genesis](coop-docs/02-plutus-protocol.md#protocol-genesis) using the `coop-pab-cli` command line tool.
-We prepare the working directory and run the cli:
+We prepare the working directory and run the CLI.
+You can use Bash function `coop-genesis` to do the same:

 ```sh
 export COOP_PAB_DIR=.coop-pab-cli && mkdir $COOP_PAB_DIR